How to politely decline an interview

 - Promptly return the call, even if it’s just to say you can’t do the interview.

 - Say why you can’t do the interview.
 If you’re not the best expert for a topic, say so.
 “That’s an interesting story idea, but something that another psychologist may have a better understanding about.
 You may want to contact [insert name here].”
 If you are too busy, politely let them know, and offer to do the interview when you are available, if that’s an option.
+Visit monder law.

 - Be careful about what you say.
 Anything you say or write could show up in an article, even if you said no to an interview.
 Avoid speculating—if you don’t want to see it in print, don’t say it.
 Also avoid saying anything that sounds like “no comment.”
 To a reporters’ ears—and to a readers’ eyes—the phrase sounds defensive.

 - Redirect them to another source.
 Sometimes a reporter just needs a starting point to get on the right track.
 Even if you can’t answer their questions, you’ll win points by connecting them with someone who can.
 That may mean sharing on the name of a colleague who is comfortable with the media, an organization or another relevant resource.
+Click here to find the best maids new york.

 - If in doubt, contact someone at your state or provincial association or any of us in APA’s Practice PR.
 We can help you decide if you should do the interview or refer it elsewhere.